 The Making of A Torah Code Documentary

-A Torah code documentary is being planned.
-See the promotional.
+A Torah code documentary is being planned for release by December 2014.
+See the trailer.
 The purpose of the documentary is to help us recognize that there are mysteries in the world that cannot be explained by ordinary mechanistic explanations.
 One of these mysteries are the Torah codes of which there are many illustrations on this website.
 Another mystery is the Mayan civilization, their writing, their culture, their astronomical observations, and their various calendars.
 Here we discuss some of the amazing coincidences, that are really not coincidences, involving the various people having roles in the planning and making of the documentary.
-To read the short description of who all the people are, you may view the power point presentation.

 The unlikely events that bring the making of this documentary together begin with conversations that Lee Cantelon had with producer Richard Shaw.
 Lee is a renaissance man with many talents.
 He produces professional music, is a brilliant photographer, art director, and film producer.
 Since 2003, Richard had been urging Lee for them to make a documentary on Torah codes.